-* Don't tag someone in an image unless it's an actual image or text directly relating to that person (or a photo they took or post they made).
-That's super irritating, plus now they'll have to waste time untagging it (and maybe unfriending you as well).
+* Don't tag people you don't know in your posts unless you know them personally or images or texts directly relate to them or posts they've made.
+Tagging strangers simply to draw attention to yourself is super irritating, plus now they'll have to waste time untagging themselves (and maybe blocking you as well).
 Tag an image of your art with someone's name if the art is a portrait of them-- and that's about it.

-* Don't spam or send mass emails or messages to groups of people you don't know just because you want them to see your art.
+* Don't spam or send mass emails, DMs, or messages to groups of people you don't know just because you want them to see your art.
 If you do send an announcement or invitation or request to more than one person, make sure the reason you're sending it has something to do with them.
 "Look at me" or "Look at my art" or "Look at my upcoming art show" are not good reasons.
 If you're having an event, make an event page and invite friends that way.
-And NEVER use apps, marketing software or other devices to spam friends on your behalf.
+And NEVER use apps, marketing software, or other devices to spam friends on your behalf.

 * Don't add people to a group or page you're either starting or already belong to unless you ask their permission first.
 Invite them instead.
 If they don't want to be in the group, they're forced to go to the group's page and leave, or worse yet, block anyone from adding you to the page in the future.

 * Don't ask people you don't know to look at your art, go to your website, comment about your art or give you feedback unless you introduce yourself first, ask their permission, and provide some sort of explanation as to why you are contacting them.
-If there's no upside for them to respond other than to spend their valuable time looking at your art and then commenting on it, you're better off not messaging them in the first place.
+If there's no upside for them to respond other than to spend their valuable time looking at your art and commenting on it, you're better off not messaging them in the first place.

 * Don't post your response to a discussion thread separately on the wall of the person whose thread it is.
 Post it in the thread.
 Posting outside the thread just makes you look like you're more interested in calling attention to yourself than you are in contributing to the thread.
 Plus, those participating in the thread will not see your post.

 * Don't initiate chats with people you don't know-- especially if your only reason is for them to look at your art, talk about yourself, come to your show, go to your website, answer your questions, or make other requests.
-If you want to chat with someone you don't know, email them first and ask whether it's OK.
+If you want to chat with someone you don't know, email or DM them first and ask whether it's OK.